 Why Do People Use UK Courts For International Divorce?

-In addition, courts in London and other main British legal centres are known for their impartiality, incorruptibility, and determination to maintain “a level playing field” so that a litigant cannot use influence to assist their way to a favourable judgement.
+In addition, courts in London and other main British legal centres are known for their impartiality, incorruptibility, and determination to maintain “a level playing field” so that a litigant cannot unfairly influence the final judgement.
 This explains why so many individuals go to great lengths to secure the UK as the decision-making venue for their divorce.

-It is reported that approximately 15 per cent of UK marriages have a foreign element and that probably is true across much of the developed world.
+Figures show that approximately 15 per cent of UK marriages have a foreign element.
+That’s probably true across much of the developed world.
 The impact that a jurisdiction can have on the divorce process, child custody and financial settlements can’t be underestimated.
 If you would like to discuss these issues before starting the divorce process please contact us.

 Or call us: +44 (0)20 7430 8470